Reciprocity maps with restricted ramification: Cohomology

 on the class of a cocycle $f$ to be the class of $\iota^{-1} \circ d^i_B(s \circ f)$, where $d^i_B$ denotes the $i$th differential on $C(G,B)$.
 The resulting sequence

 is exact in $\C_{\La}$ $($resp., $\mc{D}_{\La})$. \end{lemma}

 \begin{proof} The existence of $s$ in the case of $\C_{\La,G}$ is just \cite[Proposition 2.2.2]{rz}.
 That $\partial^i$ is a homomorphism of $\La$-modules and that the sequence is exact are standard.
 That the cohomology groups lie in the stated categories are Lemma \ref{cochdisc} and Proposition \ref{topctscoh}.
-That the homomorphisms are continuous in the case of $\C_{\La,G}$ follows from Proposition \ref{topctscoh}.
-That is, the continuity of the maps induced by $\iota$ and $\pi$ on cochains implies their continuity on cocycles and hence on the quotient cohomology groups.
-As for $\partial^i$, its continuity then follows from the continuity of the maps induced by $s$ and the corresponding splitting of $\iota$ on cochains and the continuity of the $i$th differential $d^i_B$ on $C^i(G,B)$. \end{proof}
+That the homomorphisms are continuous in the case of $\C_{\La,G}$ follows quickly from Proposition \ref{topctscoh}. \end{proof}

 Suppose now that $\pi$ has a continuous splitting $s \colon C \to B$ of $\La$-modules.
 Then we obtain a $1$-cocycle

 given by

 for $c \in C$, the class of which is independent of $s$.
 Conversely, the Galois action on $B$ is prescribed by the cocycle using \eqref{cocycle}.
 As usual, $s$ gives rise to a $\La$-module splitting $t \colon B \to A$ of $\iota$ such that $\iota \circ t + s \circ \pi$ is the identity.